yazz/VisualJS/README.md

 ### Yazz is building a system so that you can see everything in your organisation
 <img src='https://github.com/zubairq/yazz/blob/master/public/screenshot.PNG' />

-We are not there yet, but we are here:
+We are not there yet, but we are this far:

+    Connect to Oracle and Postgres databases.DONE
+    Execute SQL.DONE
+    One click .exe for Windows.DONE
+    Development environment realtime with Vue.js and GunDB.DONE <--- We are here Ability to see other users in my organisation Ability to browse datasets

 ##Running Yazz locally on Windows
 #####1) Install GIT from https://git-scm.com/downloads